benkeen/birdsearch.org/README.md

 ### v2.0.0
 Putting finishing touches.
 Should get out this weekend (Oct 28th).

 -------------------------------------------
-#### Remaining.
-Notes.
+#### Remaining

 - translations
 - check different browsers

 ##### Bugs
-- species tip should hide after typing
-- Bird species row should show up immediately after the first result returned.
-- When species panel open, a fresh search doesn't automatically show the right contents.
-- ???
-"Warning: Failed prop type: Invalid prop `observationRecency` of type `number` supplied to `SearchSettings`, expected `string`."
-- bloody columns still need to be correctly placed
+- loading spinner doesn't do it's thing after 1st search
+- select a location.
+Zoom in so the location is no longer in range.
+Click to show all items.
+Error thrown.
 - search for Vancouver, birds.
 Then in the settings panel switch to Notable and search from there.
 No results.
+- When species panel open, a fresh search doesn't automatically show the right contents.

 #### For 2.0.1:
 - "51 bird species seen in the last 1 days"
+- Bird species row should show up immediately after the first result returned.
+- improve column spacing

 --------------------------------------------